raspberrypilearning/pick-your-favourite/en/step_3.md

 Find the `/* Body Classes */` comment.

-Underneath create a class selector for your first option with the `.` identifier.
+Underneath, create a class selector for your first option with the `.` identifier.

 Set the `background-color:` property to the body colour for the first option.

 You might also want to set a `color:` property to make sure the title text is visible.

-You should give this class a name that relates to your option, the dinosaur example above looks like this:
+You should give this class a name that relates to your option, the **Dinosaur** example looks like this:

 --- code ---
 ---